up42/up42-py/docs/reference/catalog-reference.md

 The `map_quicklooks()` function allows you to visualize downloaded quicklooks on a Folium map.
 Use together with [`search()`](#search) and [`download_quicklooks()`](#download_quicklooks).

-The returned format is `folium.Map`.
+The returned data type is `folium.Map`.

 <h5> Arguments </h5>